-Bagels have become standard fare in coffee shops these days, filled with their traditional smoked salmon and cream cheese layers.
-And certainly a real bagel, with a firm, shiny crust and a luscious, chewy inside, is a super-tasty thing.
-Is it possible to replicate this magic at home?
-After many doughs and testings, I believe I’ve perfected not only a plain bagel, but also a caraway and rye version (see variation that follows the recipe) that’s delicious with cold meat, smoked fish, or a simple schmear of cream cheese.
+Bagels have become standard fare in coffee shops these days.
+And certainly a real, traditional bagel, with a firm, shiny crust and a luscious, chewy inside, is a super tasty thing.
+Is it possible to replicate this magic at home with homemade bagels?
+After many doughs and testings, we believe we’ve perfected it.
 Try it.
 It’s worth the effort.–Ruth Joseph and Simon Round

 - 7 cups bread flour, plus more for the work surface and the baking sheets

 - 4 teaspoons active dry yeast